- Home

 Fertility issues

 Learning that your reproductive organs will be removed or will no longer function and that you won’t be able to have children can be devastating.
 Even if your family is complete or you did not want children, you may still experience a sense of loss and grief.
-These reactions are not unusual.
+These reactions are normal.

 For more on this, see Fertility and cancer.